 Diabetes and High Blood Pressure: What Can You Eat?

-If you have diabetes and high blood pressure, it’s important that you add foods to your diet that will help you control both disorders and avoid anything that could be harmful.
+If you have diabetes and high blood pressure, it’s important that you add foods low in sodium to your diet, such as vegetables and fruits.

-However, it is possible to have healthy diet that meets the needs of both conditions.
-In today’s article, we want to share with you what you can eat if you suffer from both diseases.
+It’s possible to eat a healthy diet for the needs of both conditions, without depriving yourself of yummy foods.
+Here, we tell you what you can eat if you suffer from diabetes and hypertension.
+Take note!

 Aside from what you eat, there are certain habits that can make the difference between leading a healthy life or one where your diabetes and high blood pressure symptoms don’t allow you to perform your daily activities.

-- Don’t consume processed foods, those soaked in brine, or smoked meats.
+- Don’t consume processed foods (in big amounts or regularly), those soaked in brine, or smoked meats.